walra356/CamiXon.jl/docs/src/index.md

 ## FITS

 FITS stands for 'Flexible Image Transport System'.
 This is an open standard for storage of primary and processed image data.
-The standard was developed for the astronomy community to store a set of images together with tables of spectral information.
+The standard was origionally developed for the astronomy community to store a set of images together with tables of spectral information.
+Over the years it has developed into a professionally maintained scientific standard.

-Within CamiXion only the basic FITS functionality is implemented for users not requiring the sophisticated celestal coordinate information.
+Within CamiXion only the basic FITS functionality is implemented for users not requiring celestal coordinate information.
+The user can create, read and extend .fits files as well as create, edit and delete user-defined metainformation.

 A FITS file consists of a name and one or more header-data-units (HDUs) concatenated one after the other.
 Each HDU consists of a data block preceeded by header records containing metainformation.

-By the command `f = fits_read(filnam)` we asign a collection of `FITS_HDU' objects to the variable `f`.
+By the command `f = fits_read(filnam)` we asign a collection of `FITS_HDU` objects to the variable `f`.

 ```@docs
 FITS_HDU